 Whether you are slinging a backpack or trotting around the globe in designer heels, world travel is the ultimate test of character.
 At the age of seventeen I jumped on a plane, with a youth stand-by ticket (those were the good old days), and headed to Central African Republic.
 Back then everyone I knew thought that travelling this way was nuts.
 I fell in love with life, in love with myself, in love with world and most of all, in love with travel.
 As women, we are often taught to fear this kind of independence.
 Nowadays there are many more women travellers than when I started out on my first world trip, but not as many as there ought to be.
-I currently travel full-time, with my teen daughter, by my side, learning how to travel the world.
 It doesn’t matter if you are 18 or 68, I encourage you to go travel and see this big beautiful world of ours.
 I’m here to help you out.
 This is a list of travel tips I wish I knew as a young woman heading out on my first journey:

 1. Pre-Trip Prep

-As romantic as it sounds to hit the open road with no plans (and trust me I’ve done this many times) a little planning and organization will get you far.
+As romantic as it sounds to hit the open road with no plans (and trust me I’ve done this many times) a little pre-planning and organization will get you much farther.

 How much money do I need?
 This really depends on your style of travel.
 Many people think they can be a super budget traveller but quickly realize they hate sharing filthy rooms with strangers and eating cheap food that gives them the shits.
 Other people hit the road and realize how little they actually need to be happy.
 I’m just saying, think clearly about what you are comfortable with and plan accordingly.
 My advice is to ALWAYS over-budget.
 Give yourself a little wiggle room.
 This is what I think is a reasonable monthly estimate for somewhere like SE Asia.
 You can multiply it by the number of months you plan to travel.
 (I’m not including the cost of airline tickets because that varies greatly on where you are from and where you are going.)